rueckstiess/rueckstiess.github.io/_posts/2014-04-20-efficient-communication.markdown

 ---
 This article should probably start with a warning that it is **not** a great example of efficient written communication and instead more of a rambling that may or may not lead to anything coherent at the end.

-I send and receive a lot of emails every day at work, and in addition, our entire company communicates via a instant messaging system with each other.
+I send and receive a lot of emails every day at work, and in addition, our entire company communicates via a instant messaging system.
 The effect of this is that a lot of my daily communication is in writing.

 I've noticed that individual people use very different styles.
 My previous boss always adhered to what I would describe as formal email etiquette.
-Every email started with "Hi Thomas," and it ended with "Thanks", "Regards", "Cheers", etc and my bosses name.
+Every email started with "Hi Thomas," and it ended with "Thanks", "Regards", "Cheers", etc and my boss' name.
 The grammar, spelling and punctuation was always immaculate.
 The subject line was a well-thought-out summary of the email's content.
 This is the way I prefer writing emails; with perfection.

 My current boss' emails are very different: An entire email could consist of 2 words (one for the subject, one for the content).
 The text is usually all lower-case.
 There is no greeting, no sign-off, he uses non-words like "asap", "tmrw", "y" (the last one is short for "yes").
 I'd describe his style with maximizing the content/letter ratio.